Creative Ways On How To Use Copyrighted Music In Podcast

 However, that doesn’t mean that adding in some copyrighted material from a world-famous band will help, especially when the repercussions are so hefty.

-Some people assume that if they learn how to use copyrighted music in podcast, it can help to break up these awkward silences or even add excitement to a podcast, but it’s not something you want to rely on, especially considering the consequences.
+Some people assume that if they learn how to use copyrighted music in podcasts, it can help to break up these awkward silences or even add excitement to a podcast, but it’s not something you want to rely on, especially considering the consequences.

 There are times when music can help with an audio program, like if you’re showing an example of something or creating a mood, and in these cases, choosing legally acquired tracks is best.